 Kenyans waiting for results of close presidential election

-NAIROBI, Kenya (AP) — Kenyans are waiting for the results of a close presidential election in which the turnout was lower than usual.
+NAIROBI, Kenya (AP) — Kenyans are waiting for the results of a close but calm presidential election in which the turnout was lower than usual.

 Tuesday’s election was likely the final try by longtime opposition leader Raila Odinga, who on his fifth attempt was backed by former rival and outgoing President Uhuru Kenyatta.
 The other top contender is Deputy President William Ruto, who fell out with the president earlier in their decade in power.

+A runoff election will be held if no candidate receives more than 50% of votes.

 The commission has said it expected turnout to be above 60%, far lower than the 80% in the previous election in 2017.
-More than 22 million people were registered to vote.
+More than 22 million people were registered to vote, but some told The Associated Press they doubted they would bother, dispirited by economic challenges including high national debt and widespread unemployment.

+A relatively uneventful election might be welcome.
+On the eve of the vote, Kenya’s government reminded people that “this will be a CONTEST, not a FIGHT.
+A contest must have a winner, and a loser.
+In a fight, life can sometimes be lost.”

+Kenyans tend to say elections are calm and troubles come later.
+More than 1,000 people were killed after 2007 election results were announced and Odinga alleged massive rigging.
+In 2017, the high court overturned the election results, a first in Africa, after Odinga alleged irregularities.
+He boycotted the fresh election and declared himself the “people’s president,” drawing accusations of treason.

 By CARA ANNA